Land Conservation

 WHAT IS A VOLUNTARY CONSERVATION AGREEMENT / CONSERVATION EASEMENT?

 A conservation easement protects certain natural resources and scenic values of a property in perpetuity.
-Easements provide various of benefits to landowners, future generations and the community.
-Some easement benefits for landowners may include tax incentives, continued opportunities for traditional ranching uses, and the peace of mind that treasured lands will be protected for generations to come.
+Easements provide various of benefits to landowners, future generations, and the community.
+Some easement benefits for landowners may include tax incentives, financial benefits, continued opportunities for traditional ranching uses, and the peace of mind that treasured lands will be protected for generations to come.
 Communities benefit from the preservation of scenic roads and vistas, improved water and air quality, and the continuance of ranching and agriculture in our communities.

 Considering subdividing?
 A voluntary conservation agreement can be used in part with a conservation subdivision.
 For a conservation subdivision, Sheridan County has incentivized the permit process by eliminating the preliminary plat process and abolished the normal application subdivision fees.